drudru/understanding_redo/README.md

 Yes, there are a few.
 Unfortunately, they tend to immediately go into examples and then gloss over the inner workings.
 The result is just a focus on the simplicity, but avoiding to explain the magic.

-This document will show that 'redo' is simple and illuminate the inner workings appropriately.
+This document will demonstrate that 'redo' is simple **and** illuminate the inner workings at the same time.

 This is my analysis of the Alan Grosskurth bash scripts, which were the first public implementation.
-Redo is simple.

 ## The Simplest Explanation to a Developer